TheConnMan/Slack-Feedback/README.md

 The following is an example of the correct format:

 `Message admin: Test message to admin using the trigger word Message`

+## Development

+Thank you for taking an interest furthering the development of **Slack Feedback**.
+Testing integration with Slack can be a bit difficult especially when a development machine needs to receive a POST request from Slack.
+To get around this issue I use the [Advanced REST client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo) for Chrome to simulate Slack POSTs to the system.
+Outgoing WebHook integrations provide a sample POST request which I modified slightly to send through the REST client.
+For outgoing feedback I created a test channel in my personal Slack account to send data out to.